electronfriends/wemp/README.md

 ### How can I use PHP, MariaDB, and Nginx from the command line?

+Wemp makes it easy to add these services to your PATH environment variable directly from the application:

+1. Right-click the Wemp icon in your system tray
+2. Check "Add Services to PATH" in the menu
+3. That's it!
+You can now use commands like `php -v`, `mysql`, and `nginx -t` from any terminal

-To use these services from the command line, you'll need to add their paths to your user's PATH environment variable:
+Alternatively, you can manually add the paths to your user's PATH environment variable:

 - PHP: `C:\Wemp\php`
 - MariaDB: `C:\Wemp\mariadb\bin`